Verifying Procedural Programs via Constrained Rewriting Induction: Abstract

 \section{Abstract}

-This paper aims at developing a verification method for procedural programs via a transformation into the recently introduced Logically Constrained Term Rewriting Systems (LCTRSs).
-To this end, we introduce an extension of transformation methods based on integer TRSs, which can also handle global variables and arrays as well as encode safety checks.
+This paper aims to develop a verification method for procedural programs via a transformation into Logically Constrained Term Rewriting Systems (LCTRSs).
+To this end, we extend transformation methods based on integer TRSs to handle arbitrary data types, global variables, function calls and arrays, as well as encode safety checks.
 Then we adapt existing rewriting induction methods to LCTRSs and propose a simple yet effective method to generalize equations.
-We show that we can automatically verify memory safety and prove correctness of realistic functions, involving for instance integers and arrays.
+We show that we can automatically verify memory safety and prove correctness of realistic functions.
 Our approach proves equivalence between two implementations, so in contrast to other works, we do not require an explicit specification in a separate specification language.

 \category{D.2.4}{Software Engineering}{Software/Program Verification} \category{I.2.3}{Artificial Intelligence}{Deduction and Theorem Proving}

 \terms{Formal Verification}

 \keywords{constrained term rewriting, inductive theorem proving, rewriting induction, lemma generation, program analysis}